binhe-lab/binhe-lab-pub/site_construction_notes.md

 This is not a complete list of notes.
 I didn't start taking notes until quite late in the process.
 The early edits are mainly on the styling of the site, including changing the navbar elements and using inverse colors, etc.

+## [26 nov 2017] Clean up the CSS

+- went through the css `style.less` file and moved stuff to a file named `not-in-use`, while watching the Jekyll generator's error report (`bundle exec jekyll serve` run in a separate window).

 ## [25 nov 2017] Adjust footer

 ### Goal